Dmitr0I6/tdl-bank/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.tdl.tdl-bank' is invalid and this project uses 'com.tdl.tdl_bank' instead.
+* The original package name 'com.tdl.tdl-bank' is invalid and this project uses 'com.tdl.tdlbank' instead.

 # Getting Started